brainstormforce/wp-spectra/readme.txt

 * Fix: Customizer - Resolved an issue wherein the Astra customizer panels would get an additional spacing when Spectra is active.
 * Fix: Buttons - Resolved an issue wherein the core buttons block could not be transformed to a Spectra buttons block.
 * Fix: Editor - Resolved an issue wherein tooltips would be spaced incorrectly in the block settings panels.

-= 2.16.3 - Saturday, 2nd November 2024 =
-* This update addressed a security bug.
-Props to zer0gh0st (D.Sim) for privately reporting it to our team.
-Please make sure you are using the latest version on your website.

 The full changelog is available [here](https://wpspectra.com/whats-new/).